DataDog/hiring-engineers/screenshots/answers.md

   _API Generated Timeboard:_
   ![API Generated Timeboard](screenshots/api_generated_timeboard.png "API Generated Timeboard")

+Once this is created, access the Dashboard from your Dashboard List in the UI:

-* Accessed the dashboard through the dashboard list and set the timeboard's timeframe to the past 5 minutes
+* Set the Timeboard's timeframe to the past 5 minutes

   _Timeboard for the Past 5 Minutes:_
   ![Timeboard for the Past 5 Minutes](screenshots/timeboard_past_5mins.png "Timeboard for the Past 5 Minutes")

-* Took a snapshot and used the @ notation to send it to myself.
+* Take a snapshot of this graph and use the @ notation to send it to yourself.

   _Timeboard Snapshot and Notificaiton:_
   ![Timeboard Snapshot and Notificaiton](screenshots/timeboard_snapshot.png "Timeboard Snapshot and Notificaiton")